 What is an Advanced Persistent Threat Attack?

 Advanced persistent attacks occur when threat actors use sophisticated methods to gain unauthorized access to systems and networks so that they can remain undetected for a prolonged period of time.
+APTs are best summarized by considering the following:

-• Advanced: Using sophisticated techniques that require security experience, like rootkits, DNS tunneling, social engineering, and rogue WiFi
+- Advanced: Using sophisticated techniques that require security experience, like rootkits, DNS tunneling, social engineering, and rogue Wi-Fi

-• Persistent: Hiding in systems and networks to remain undetected as long as possible so that they can steal as much data as possible
+- Persistent: Hiding in systems and networks to remain undetected as long as possible so that they can steal as much data as possible

-• Threat: Executed purposefully using coordinated human actions to achieve defined objectives
+- Threat: Executed purposefully using coordinated human actions to achieve defined objectives

 For example, an unsophisticated attack would be when a cybercriminal uses a Ransomware-as-a-Service (RaaS) automated package.
 The cybercriminal can lack specialized skills and often deploys the attack indiscriminately.
 Meanwhile, with an APT, skilled threat actors engage in a series of steps to understand the target’s environment so that they can achieve a specified objective.

+Persistence is the goal of these attacks.
+The threat actors want to remain undetected because they want to steal data, not damage the victim’s network.
 Since APTs require more time and money than spraying attacks, the threat actors often have very specific goals in mind, including:

-• Financial gain: stealing intellectual property to sell to a target’s competitors or to gain a competitive advantage for themselves
+- Financial gain: Stealing intellectual property to sell to a target’s competitors or to gain a competitive advantage for themselves

-• Espionage: targeting classified national security information as part of a nation-state activity
+- Espionage: Targeting classified national security information as part of a nation-state activity

-• Economic and social disruption: attacking critical infrastructure or social media to make a socio-political statement
+- Economic and social disruption: Attacking critical infrastructure or social media to make a socio-political statement

-What is an Advanced Persistent Threat group?
+What is an Advanced Persistent Threat Group?

 Some examples of advanced persistent threat groups include:

-• Lazarus Group: North Korea ties, usually targeting South Korea and the United States
+- Lazarus Group: North Korea ties, usually targeting South Korea and the United States

-• Fancy Bear (APT28): Russian ties, usually targeting the United States and Germany
+- Fancy Bear (APT28): Russian ties, usually targeting the United States and Germany

-• Charming Kitten: Iranian ties, usually targeting Iran, Israel, United States, and United Kingdom
+- Charming Kitten: Iranian ties, usually targeting Iran, Israel, United States, and United Kingdom

-• Cozy Bear: Russian ties, usually targeting the United States
+- Cozy Bear: Russian ties, usually targeting the United States

 Examples of Advanced Persistent Threats

 APTs date back to the early 2000s.
 While they are not a threat, they have become increasingly dangerous with the rise of connected networks and systems.
+Some APT examples include:

-• Sykipot: malware family that exploited Adobe Reader and Acrobat, mainly targeting companies in the United States and United Kingdom
+- Sykipot: Malware family that exploited Adobe Reader and Acrobat, mainly targeting companies in the United States and United Kingdom

-• Ghostnet: spear phishing campaign, mainly targeting government ministries and embassies as part of cyberespionage
+- Ghostnet: Spear phishing campaign, mainly targeting government ministries and embassies as part of cyberespionage

-• Stuxnet: sophisticated malware targeting Iranian nuclear program
+- Stuxnet: Sophisticated malware targeting Iranian nuclear program

 How an APT works

-The reason that APTs are considered sophisticated is that they are multi-stage attacks.
+The reason APTs are considered sophisticated is that they are multi-stage attacks.
 The traditional process falls into five stages.
 However, most APTs start before the actual attack is deployed, meaning that there are really six steps.

 Reconnaissance

-• Selecting the target
+- Selects the target

-• Gathering information about the target’s systems to look for exploitable vulnerabilities
+- Gathers information about the target’s systems to look for exploitable vulnerabilities

 Initial access